TriadLabs/ReachLibraryDocumentation/api.md

 UploadFinishedGameplayData();
 ```

-This will get the required data from the other Reach objects in the scene (DBManager & DataCaptureController) and send up the prescribed, demonstrated, and collision points associated with the user's gameplay session.
+This will get the required data from the other Reach objects in the scene (APIManager & DataCaptureController) and send up the prescribed, demonstrated, and collision points associated with the user's gameplay session.

 ## Complete List of Reach API Functions